Ditching clunkers, car imports drive Myanmar oil demand

 Oil imports into Myanmar jumped after local private firms were allowed in after Cyclone Nargis disrupted supplies in 2008, but tough requirements from importers and bad infrastructure have helped Chinaoil and Hin Leong, which have more than half the market between them, entrench their leading position.

-Other sellers include PTT (PTT.BK), Thai Oil (TOP.BK) and Malaysia’s Petronas PETR.UL, as well as Korea’s Daewoo International (047050.KS), Swiss Singapore, Trafigura and Vitol VITOLV.UL.
+Other sellers include PTT, Thai Oil and Malaysia’s Petronas, as well as Korea’s Daewoo International, Swiss Singapore, Trafigura and Vitol .

 Yet, despite the recent surge in oil imports, some caution against rushing into a market which remains small.